 Uncollected taxes are returned by the town receivers to the County after December 1 and June 1.
 The County pays the school districts the amounts billed and uncollected by the towns and cities.
-See "Delinquency Procedure" within this section.
 This procedure covers the entire County except the City of Glen Cove, which has a coterminous school district; the City of Glen Cove, and not the County, guarantees that the Glen Cove School District receives the total tax amounts billed.